Anotheraq/JiPP2/README.md

 * `cmake ..`
 * `make`

-Main appears in the build folder.
+Main will appear in the build folder.